kdave/btrfs-progs/Documentation/btrfs.rst

 For an overview of a given command use **btrfs command --help** or **btrfs [command...] --help --full** to print all available options.

+There are global options that are passed between *btrfs* and the *group* name and affect behaviour not specific to the command, e.g. verbosity or the type of the output.

+--format <format>
+        if supported by the command, print subcommand output in that format (text, json)

+-v|--verbose
+        increase verbosity of the subcommand\n"

+-q|--quiet
+        print only errors\n"

+--log <level>
+        set log level (default, info, verbose, debug, quiet)\n"

+The remaining options are relevant only for the main tool:

+--help
+        print condensed help for all subcommands

+--version
+        print version string

 COMMANDS
 --------